Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 Why we need main memory?

-- If we cook an omlette on pan will we eat the omlette on pan.
+- If we cook an omelette on pan will we eat the omelette on pan.
 No, We use a plate to eat it.
 In the same way to execute we need to get the data to main memory then the CPU will process the data & the result will be write backed to `storage`.
 - The arrangement or organizing how the data resides in the main memory is called data structures.
 - We have many data structures like arrays, trees, hash table.